gojko/bugmagnet/README.md

     npm install

 ###Running from a local setup

-Install Grunt, Node and NPM (see [the Grunt Getting started guide](http://gruntjs.com/getting-started) for instructions).
 Run the following grunt command to copy and assemble the extension

     grunt package